November 2023: This article is regularly updated to reflect the release cycles of both TYPO3 LTS and PHP versions.

 After this three-year support window, TYPO3 GmbH offers the program of Extended Long Term Support for an additional three years.
 This paid support extends the potential supported lifecycle of a TYPO3 site, increasing the ROI value of the investment while giving companies time to decide what their next step should be.

-When you compare the supported versions of TYPO3 and PHP, you can see that TYPO3 v6 no longer has a supported PHP version, and TYPO3 v7’s supported PHP version is only going to be supported until 30 November 2020.
+When you compare the supported versions of TYPO3 and PHP, you can see that TYPO3 v9 & v10 no longer have a supported PHP version.

-This means if you’re running a TYPO3 v6 site, it’s time to update to TYPO3 v10.
-And if you’re running TYPO3 v7, now would be a good time to start considering the next steps.
+This means if you’re running a TYPO3 v10 site or older, it’s time to update to TYPO3 v12.
+And if you’re running TYPO3 v11, now would be a good time to start considering the next steps.

 Is it time for an upgrade or a shiny new redesign?
 Or do you need to get your site reviewed?
 Or do you need the support of the ELTS service?